Local Weak Limits of Laplace Eigenfunctions: Introduction

 \subsubsection{Random wave model for deterministic toral eigenfunctions}

-The methods introduced by Bourgain, Buckley and Wigman in (\cite{bourgain2014toral}, \cite{buckley2015number}) to study the number of nodal domains allow to prove that certain deterministic families of eigenfunctions on $\T^2$ satisfy the conclusion of Berry's conjecture (although no chaotic dynamics in present here).
+The methods introduced by Bourgain, Buckley and Wigman in \cite{bourgain2014toral} and \cite{buckley2015number} (see also \cite{sartori2020planck}) to study the number of nodal domains allow to prove that certain deterministic families of eigenfunctions on $\T^2$ satisfy the conclusion of Berry's conjecture (although no chaotic dynamics in present here).

 On $\T^2= \R^2\backslash \Z^2$, the eigenvalues of the Laplacian are the numbers $(4\pi^2 E_n)_{n\in \N}$, where $E_n$ is the increasing sequence of numbers such that